With Emerging Markets as a Tailwind, Aricraft Makers Take Flight

 The aircraft business does face obstacles.
 Aside from the ever-present risk of terrorism, either isolationist policies or a full-blown trade war between the U.S. and China could discourage international travel.
 Safety concerns could impact companies in the short term after the 737 MAX was grounded after two planes crashed.
 And, of course, the cyclical factors that have boosted air travel, such as the global economic upturn and low fuel prices, will naturally gyrate over time.
 Nevertheless, I believe the global embrace of travel is so fundamental that it will withstand economic fluctuations.

 In the near term, I see the likeliest obstacle as something mundane: supply-chain constraints.
 The aerospace industry is steadily ramping up production, pressuring components makers to add capacity and turn out an increasing number of parts.
 Technological glitches or worker shortages could throw off assembly schedules.

 Still, I believe the industry’s glide path is long.
 The appeal of travel, especially to international destinations, is only likely to grow as China and other emerging markets continue to expand.
 For many of these travelers, once they’ve made a trip, venturing far from home is likely to become a lifelong interest.

 Todd Saligman is an analyst who covers airlines and the aerospace industry.
-Based in Los Angeles, he has nine years of investment experience and has been with Capital Group since 2012.
+Based in Los Angeles, he has 10 years of investment experience and has been with Capital Group since 2012.